Junta of National Reconstruction: Overview

+By the end of 1981, opposition to the Sandinista government consisted only of small groups of former members of the defeated National Guard and groups of former revolutionaries with thoughts and ideals different from those with which the FSLN wished to govern; these groups were mostly based in Honduras.
+From that point onward, however, these forces received military training from Argentine officers and covert support from the United States.
+Edén Pastora, a former revolutionary who defected from the government, established his guerrilla force on the border with Costa Rica, from where he experienced the La Penca bombing.

 On November 4, 1984, a presidential election was held, which was won by leading junta member and revolutionary Daniel Ortega and his running mate, Sergio Ramírez as vice president.
 However, some opposition parties boycotted it, claiming unfair conditions.
 While the Reagan administration and many mainstream United States media outlets alleged the election would be neither free nor fair, numerous electoral watchers affiliated with Western European governments, as well as United States non-governmental organizations, declared the results legitimate.
 Ortega took office on January 10, 1985, and the junta was dissolved.